flightphp/core/README.md

+# TODO

+* Change README to point to aleferri/flight instead of mikecao/flight (if he doesn't want to merge)

 # What is Flight?

 Flight is a fast, simple, extensible framework for PHP.
 Flight enables you to quickly and easily build RESTful web applications.

+It is lazy-initialized on legacy mode at the first call

 ```php
 require 'flight/Flight.php';